EVA is registered trademark of Stern Stewart.

 Cash Operating Taxes

-The financial data indicates a consistent upward trend in both the provision for income taxes and cash operating taxes over the six-year period examined.
+The financial data indicates a consistent upward trend in both the provision for income taxes and cash operating taxes over the analyzed period.
+This upward trajectory suggests increasing profitability or taxable income, requiring higher tax allocations.

 Invested Capital